 We asked Sports Dietitian Brooke Schohl to share her tips on how to stay fully fuelled up when you're training and competing in hot conditions.
 Over to you Brooke...

 Thanks guys.
 As you know, I live in Arizona, where the phrase ‘summer heat’ takes on a whole new meaning!
-Just ask the Precision Hydration guys, who ran up the local Camelback trail under the 75 degree (25 degrees C) morning sun when they came to visit in February!
+Just ask the Precision Hydration guys, who ran up the local Camelback trail under the 75 degree (25 degrees C) morning sun when they came to visit!
 But even when the temps approach scorching, athletes continue to crank out intense workouts.
 The show must go on, and so must proper fuelling.

 For many athletes training in warm climates, appetite tends to drop off as the mercury rises.
 It’s important to keep this in mind during the summer months and make adjustments where necessary to keep intake where it needs to be to keep those hot workouts well fuelled.
 Here are some tips on how to adjust your fuelling strategy for Summer…

 Produce comes to mind when the term ‘seasonal foods’ are mentioned.
 And that’s perfect as fruit and vegetables are the two best carbohydrate options in an athlete’s diet.
 Summer is a great time to take advantage of the wide variety of produce that graces your supermarket’s shelves.

 This time of year is also a good time to visit your local farmer’s market to support locally grown food from farmers in the area.
 Besides the healthy carbohydrate component, fruit and vegetables provide many vitamins and minerals (think antioxidants!) that you just can’t get from other foods.
 They’re versatile too – cut up a bunch of fruit varieties for a fruit salad, roast vegetables for a veggie/egg casserole, or throw both into a huge green salad that is light on the stomach, but packs a nutritional punch.